-Getting out and about when the sun is shining is great, not just because you’re enjoying the fresh air, but also because it helps your baby’s body produce vitamin D, which is needed for strong and healthy bones.
+Getting out and about when the sun is shining is great, not just because you’re enjoying the fresh air, but also because it helps your body produce vitamin D. Vitamin D is involved in calcium absorption, immune function, and protecting bone, muscle and heart health.

 Children under six months old

-Children under six months old should be kept out of direct sunlight, especially around midday –whether fair or dark, their skin does not contain enough of the pigment Melanin that provides some protection from the sun.
+Children under six months old should be kept out of direct sunlight, especially around midday, as their skin does not contain enough of the pigment Melanin that provides some protection from the sun.

 If there’s no natural shade, use an umbrella or pop up-tent.
 Keep moving their toys into the shade to help stay out of the sun.
 Of course, the weather can be changeable, so make sure you plan ahead and have the right clothing and equipment with you.
 Try to avoid being out in the sun between 11am and 3pm- the hottest times.

-As well as protecting their skin, make sure your little one stays hydrated.
-Breastfed babies may need to be breastfed more often; you don’t need to offer extra water, as extra breastfeeds will be enough.
+As well as protecting their skin, make sure your child stays hydrated.
+Breastfed babies may need to be breastfed more often; you don’t need to offer extra water, as extra breastfeeds will be enough until they’ve started eating solid foods.
+Bottle fed babies can also have a little cooled boiled water as a drink, as well as their usual formula in the day time.

-To help keep bedrooms cool, ensure that blinds or curtains are closed through the day.
-The ideal temperature for a babies bedroom is between 16°C and 20 °c.
-A nursery thermometer will be useful to make sure your child’s bedroom is the right temperature at all times.
+To help keep bedrooms cool, ensure that blinds or curtains are closed through the day and keep the room ventilated with opened windows.
+The ideal temperature for a baby’s bedroom is between 16°C and 20°C. A nursery thermometer will be useful to make sure your child’s bedroom is the right temperature at all times.

 When it’s hot, your child won’t need layers of nightclothes on, so keep these to a minimum.